whitemike889/atom-plugin/README.md

 # Kite Python Plugin for Atom

 Kite is an AI-powered programming assistant that helps you write Python code inside Atom.
-The [Kite Engine](https://kite.com/) needs to be installed in order for the package to work properly.
-The package itself provides the frontend that interfaces with the Kite Engine, which runs 100% locally on your computer performing all the code analysis and machine learning (no code is sent to a cloud server).

-## Features

 Kite helps you write code faster by showing you the right information at the right time.
 Learn more about how Kite boosts your Atom editor's capabilities at https://kite.com/integrations/atom-editor/.

 At a high level, Kite provides you with:
 * 🧠 __[Line-of-Code Completions](https://kite.com/blog/product/launching-line-of-code-completions-going-cloudless-and-17-million-in-funding/)__ powered by machine learning models trained on the entire open source code universe